tripu/Vita/doc/tastes.md

 * Facebook
 * Sending/sharing images, videos or chunks of text when there's a public URL to that instead
 * Bullfighting
+* PETA videos
 * Soccer
 * *Receiving* massages
 * Swimming
+* The weather forecast (I'm incapable of paying attention to it)
 * Sloppy grammar, spelling or punctuation
 * Unnecessary buzzwords
 * Faulty logic